Ather Energy: Products

-Ather Energy has also introduced the Ather Stack 5.0 software with improved graphics.
-The software includes features such as Wings of Power, Google Vector Maps, and Auto Hold.
-However, Auto Hold is only available for the Gen 3 and Gen 3.1 models.
-The Gen 2 model does not support this feature due to different motor controller.

-Overall, the Ather 450X Gen 3.1 is a stylish and high-performance electric scooter with several notable improvements over its predecessor, including new color options and upgraded software.
-The scooter has received positive reviews for its performance and features, making it a popular choice among electric scooter enthusiasts in India.

-Ather 450X (3rd Generation)
+Ather 450S

-Ather 450X (3rd Generation) was launched on 19th July 2022 with improved range and other features.
-This new scooter is 6k more expensive then Ather 450x.

-This new 3rd generation Ather 450x has more powerful battery with 3.66 kWh.
+The Ather 450S was launched on 11 August 2023, with a 5400-watt PMSM motor that generates a torque of 22 Nm.
+It offers a range of 115 km and a true range of 90 km on a single charge, and it has a top speed of 90 km/h.
+It takes 6 hours 36 minutes from 0–80% and 8 hours 36 minutes from 0–100% with a portable home charger.

+It has features like an emergency stop signal (ESS), Vehicle FallSafe, a guide-me-on light, Trip Planner, and Theft & Tow Alerts.

 Ather 450X

-Ather 450X has a 4G sim card and Wifi along with Bluetooth connectivity and the new 7” touchscreen dashboard, comes with a color depth of 16M and a Snapdragon Quad Core processor.
-Ather 450X utilises Android Open Source to offer map navigation, On-board diagnostics and features like Over-the-air updates, Auto Indicator off and Guide-me-home lights.
+Ather 450X has a 4G SIM card and Wi-Fi, along with Bluetooth connectivity and the new 7” touchscreen dashboard.
+It comes with a color depth of 16 million and a Snapdragon Quad Core processor.
+Ather 450X utilizes Android Open Source to offer map navigation, on-board diagnostics and features like Over-the-air updates, auto-indicator off and guide-me-home lights.

-The Ather mobile app offers personalised ride statistics, charging status, push navigation and more functionalities like theft & tow detection, live location & vehicle state tracking, voice assistant and welcome lights.
-Ather 450X supports connected accessories like smart helmets and tyre pressure monitoring systems (TPMS).
+The Ather mobile app offers charging status, push navigation, theft & tow detection, live location & vehicle state tracking, a voice assistant and welcome lights.
+Ather 450X supports connected accessories like smart helmets and tire-pressure monitoring systems (TPMS).

 Ather 450

-The Ather 450 is constructed using an all-aluminium frame, comes with a 3.3 kW / 5.4 kW peak (7.2 BHP) Brushless DC electric motor, and a 2.4 kWh lithium-ion battery pack.
+The Ather 450 is constructed using an all-aluminum frame, comes with a 3.3 kW/5.4 kW peak (7.2 BHP) brushless DC electric motor, and a 2.4 kWh lithium-ion battery pack.
 The scooter can accelerate to 40 km/h in 3.9 seconds, attain a top speed of 80 km/h, and can travel 75 km on one charge in city-riding conditions (107 km in the Indian driving cycle).

-Ather Energy also offers an upgraded version of Ather 450 called the Ather 450 Plus which has a top speed of 70 kmph and a True Range of 70 km in Eco mode.
-The Ather 450 Plus offers 4G connectivity, onboard navigation, and other connected features but does not have Bluetooth connectivity or the Warp mode.
+Ather Rizta

+The Ather Rizta is a family electric scooter launched in 2024.
+It comes with a 3.7kWh Lithium-Ion battery pack which gives a range of 160 km on a full charge with a top speed of 80Km/h and has an acceleration of 0 to 40 kmph in just 3.7 seconds.
+It comes with 34L of storage space.

 Other services

 OTA updates

 Ather Energy provides over-the-air (OTA) updates for its electric scooters.
-Ather Energy has rolled out 13 OTA updates till date.
+Ather Energy has rolled out 13 OTA updates as of 2020.